 All employees of the Company and any affiliate of the Company that has adopted the Plan are eligible to participate if the employee is scheduled to work at least 20 hours per pay period during the option period, is an employee at the beginning of the option period, and his or her employment continues uninterrupted throughout the option period until the date of exercise, except the following employees are not eligible to participate: (i) any employee who is a citizen of a foreign country that prohibits foreign corporations from granting stock options to its citizens, and (ii) any employee who, immediately after the option is granted, owns 5% or more of the total combined voting power or value of all classes of stock of the Company or of a subsidiary.
-Through payroll deductions ranging from 1% to 10%, employees accumulate funds which are used at the end of the year to purchase shares of the Company's Common Stock at the "option price," which is equal to 85% of the lower of the fair market value of the stock on the "date of grant" (i.e., the first business day of the option period) or on the "date of exercise" (i.e., the last business day of the option period).
-An employee must authorize payroll deductions prior to the start of the option period, a participant is deemed to have exercised the option to purchase as many whole and fractional shares as the participant's payroll deductions will allow at the option price.
+Through payroll deductions ranging from 1% to 10%, employees accumulate funds which are used at the end of the year to purchase shares of the Company's Common Stock at the "option price," which is equal to 85% of the lower of the fair market value of the stock on the "date of grant" (i.e., the first business day of the option period) or on the "date of exercise" (i.e., the last business day of the option period in order to participate.
+Payroll deductions are accumulated interest free until the end of the option period.
+On the last business day of the option period, a participant is deemed to have exercised the option to purchase as many whole and fractional shares as the participant's payroll deductions will allow at the option price.